 Would you like to make some extra money?
 Can you spot errors in books and texts?
 If so, then you should definitely consider proofreading.

 Proofreading is a skill that’s in demand.
 Content is being created at a fast pace, and people expect quality.
 Any entrepreneur, business owner, or writer will tell you that proofreading is invaluable for helping them create valuable content that’ll lead to sales.
 In this post, you’ll learn how to make extra money proofreading.
-Also, don’t forget to sign up for the free training masterclass!
+Also, don’t forget to sign up for the free masterclass!

 What Is Proofreading?

 Proofreading is considered to be the easiest form of editing, and it’s the last chance to review text for mistakes.
 Proofreaders ensure that a message is clear and consistent.

 - Correct errors in spelling, punctuation, grammar, and formatting

 - Flag obvious issues in commonly known facts

 - Preserve the writer’s style and message